Happy Asmara

-Heppy Rismanda Hendranata (ꦲꦼꦥ꧀ꦥꦾꦫꦶꦱ꧀ꦩꦤ꧀ꦢꦲꦼꦤ꧀ꦢꦿꦤꦠ; born July 10, 1999), better known by the stage name Happy Asmara is an Indonesian singer-songwriter, presenter, and businessperson from Ringinrejo, Kediri.
+Heppy Rismanda Hendranata (ꦲꦼꦥ꧀ꦥꦾꦫꦶꦱ꧀ꦩꦤ꧀ꦢꦲꦼꦤ꧀ꦢꦿꦤꦠ; born July 10, 1999), better known by the stage name Happy Asmara is an Indonesian singer-songwriter, presenter, and businessperson from Kediri, East Java.
 Based herself in Javanese music, her name gained wider public attention after the release of the second single of her own production titled "Tak Ikhlasno" which has gained immense popularity in the Java region, specifically East Java.
-In the year of the release of "Tak Ikhlasno", Happy Asmara through the record label released the recycled single "Dalan Liyane" which also gained great popularity and at least became a change in her career.
+In the year of the release of "Tak Ikhlasno", Happy through the record label released the recycled single "Dalan Liyane" which also gained great popularity and at least became a change in her career.
 In popular culture, "Tak Ikhlasno" and "Dalan Liyane" have been considered the beginnings of great recognition.

 Early life and education

 Happy Asmara was born in Ringinrejo, Kediri and grew up in the Ringinrejo District area.
 She is the eldest of four children from a Javanese-Minahasan father, Hendro Siswantoro, and a Javanese mother, Dwi Yuslianti.
-Happy Asmara has three younger siblings; the oldest is Riang Cahya Fortuna and the youngest is Alexio Bertrand Alvaro, while her second younger brother is a person with autism and has died from tetanus.
+Happy has three younger siblings; the oldest is Riang Cahya Fortuna and the youngest is Alexio Bertrand Alvaro, while her second younger brother is a person with autism and has died from tetanus.
 Happy's last name is a patronymic name given by her parents, which was adapted from her father's first name.

-Happy Asmara has completed her junior high school education from SMP Negeri 2 Kras, then she continued and has completed her senior high school education from SMA Negeri 1 Kandat in Kediri Regency, East Java.
-Happy Asmara had pursued a Bachelor of Education (S.Pd.) degree in Primary School Teacher Education (PGSD) from the Open University (UPBJJ-UT) Malang in Kediri City, but due to her busy career she finally chose to stop until an unspecified time.
+Happy has completed her junior high school education from SMP Negeri 2 Kras, then she continued and has completed her senior high school education from SMA Negeri 1 Kandat in Kediri Regency, East Java.
+Happy had pursued a Bachelor of Education (S.Pd.) degree in Primary School Teacher Education (PGSD) from the Open University (UPBJJ-UT) Malang in Kediri City, but due to her busy career she finally chose to stop until an unspecified time.

 Career

-2009, 2013 - 2016: Early career
+2009, 2013 – 2016: Early career

-In 2009, when Happy Asmara was between the ages of 8 and 10, she started her career by being selected as a model for a local children's magazine in East Java.
+In 2009, when Happy was between the ages of 8 and 10, she started her career by being selected as a model for a local children's magazine in East Java.
 As time went by, Happy's talent in singing began to show, she had been training her vocals since she was in junior high school.
-Happy Asmara began her musical career by appearing from stage to stage, starting from local festivals, filling weddings, to appearing as a sinden in wayang kulit events.
+Happy began her musical career by appearing from stage to stage, starting from local festivals, filling weddings, to appearing as a sinden in wayang kulit events.

-In 2013, Happy Asmara began signing a contract with a local record company and a few years later she began joining several dangdut orchestras at once in East Java.
-Happy Asmara released her debut single on January 1, 2014 with a live recording of the title track "Sayang 4".
-Throughout her career, Happy Asmara worked as a vocalist for a local indie band in Kediri, at the same time she was also a rocker singer with a punk fashion style.
+In 2013, Happy began signing a contract with a local record company and a few years later she began joining several dangdut orchestras at once in East Java.
+Happy released her debut single on January 1, 2014 with a live recording of the title track "Sayang 4".
+Throughout her career, Happy worked as a vocalist for a local indie band in Kediri, at the same time she was also a rocker singer with a punk fashion style.